CarlosDanielMaturano/liwb/DOCS.md

 ```bash
 Error: "Unclosed parenthesis somewhere.
 Good luck trying to find it."
 ```

+## Comments
+Liwb follows the philosophy that your code should be self explanatory, so comments does not exists here.

 ## Variables
 Variables are defined using the **define** keyword.